Level: Advanced (Level 3)Awarding Body: Edexcel

 What can it lead to?

-- Care Worker, Support Worker
+- Care Worker, Support Worker, Nursery assistant

-- Higher Education to study
+- Higher Education to study:

 - Health & Social Care,

-- Youth and Community Work and
+- Youth and Community Work

-- Early Childhood Studies.
+- Early Childhood Studies

 How is the course organised?

-Unit 20: Promoting Health Education
+- Unit 8 Promoting Public Health

 How is the course assessed?

-The BTEC Level 3 Extended Diploma in Health and Social Care is assessed through coursework and you will study 18 units in total.
-Each student can achieve a PASS, MERIT or DISTINCTION grade and the appropriate grade awarded for each unit.
+Pearson BTEC Level 3 National Extended Diploma in Health and Social Care is assessed through both external examinations and coursework.
+You will study 13 units in total.
+Units 1 to 8 is mandatory and there are 4 exam units.

-The BTEC Level 3 Extended Diploma in Health and Social Care is equivalent to 3 A levels with a D*D*D* being equivalent to 3 A levels at grade A.
+The Pearson BTEC Level 3 Extended Diploma in Health and Social Care is equivalent to 3 A levels with a D*D*D* being equivalent to 3 A levels at grade A.